 It’s crazy to think that an average of 95 million posts are uploaded onto Instagram every single day.
 Even in our own networks, we are bombarded with numerous photos on a daily basis that we often succumb to an aimless scroll — seeing but not really retaining.
-Every once in awhile, we pause to see something that really catches our eye.
-Whether it’s vibrant food or a scenic location, something about that image stops us in our tracks.
-Here are some tips on how to stop your followers’ endless scrolling:

 When highlighting a subject, play with foreground and background.
 Most commonly done with food, put your subject in focus and blur out the background.
 This technique blatantly directs the viewer to see the most compelling part of your image.

 If you’re taking pictures of nature, walk around and take a number of different pictures at different angles and distances to compose completely different images.
-Experimenting with angles and positions to bring a creative edge to your image.
-Two images of the same object can look completely different with different angles and positioning.
-These examples prove how the most mundane of objects or activities can breathe new life with just an alternative perspective.
+Experiment with angles and positions to bring a creative edge to your image.
+Two images of the same object can look completely different with different angles and positions.

 No one said Instagram had to be serious.
 Have fun with what you share.
 Use every post as an opportunity to experiment with any of the above tips and bring new life to your account.
 Don’t be afraid to get weird or quirky.
 It’s the odd things that make people stop and stare.

 For more multifamily marketing tips and tricks, don’t forget to follow us on Instagram!